lf-edge/ekuiper/docs/en_US/integrations/neuron/neuron_integration_tutorial.md

 ## Further reading

-This tutorial uses some of the features of Neuron source and sink, as well as some streaming scenarios.
+This tutorial uses some features of Neuron source and sink, as well as some streaming scenarios.
 Read the following material for a more in-depth look at the features.

 - For more details on the Neuron streaming data format, please read the [Neuron Source Reference](../../guide/sources/builtin/neuron.md).
 - For more details about the Neuron back-control parameters, please read [Neuron Sink Reference](../../guide/sources/builtin/neuron.md).